 What if I have an emergency when the office is closed?

-Call the office, and you will be referred to our emergency numbers.
-There is always a doctor on call who is available to treat emergencies.
+Call the office, and you will be referred to our emergency number.
+A doctor on call will help you with your dental emergency.

 I have a temporary crown.
 What should I do if it comes off or breaks?